 Since everything in life is a function of relationships, then developing the skills that give us self-confidence because we truly understand ourselves, would be helpful don’t you think?
-Having the ability to “people read” and understand why we do what we do, just might be the keys to getting the results we want with all our relationships!
+Having the ability to read others (people read), and understand ourselves (why we do what we do), just might be the keys to getting the results we want with all our relationships!

 SO…WHY DO WE DO WHAT WE DO?